 An article published in the journal Trends in Cognitive Sciences by Dr Carlos Crivelli, VC2020 Lecturer in Psychology at DMU, has discussed new ways to advance our understanding of human psychology by taking into account human diversity.

 Dr Crivelli has argued that culture plays an important role in shaping human perception, thought and action and therefore cannot be ignored.
 Human behaviour is influenced by prior experiences, beliefs and cultural background and therefore approaches constrained by Western assumptions grounded in psychological theories are unsuitable.

-Dr Crivelli believes that the best way to advance our understanding of human behavior is by using data-driven methods.
+Dr Crivelli believes that the best way to advance our understanding of human behaviour is by using data-driven methods.
 These methods, which are frequently used in other branches of science such as psychophysics, ethology, or artificial intelligence, can reveal new insights that Western theories might overlook.